-For First Time, a U.S. President Backs a Fascist France
+For the First Time, a U.S. President Backs a Fascist France

 Roosevelt despised the Vichy, and ultimately his troops defeated it.

-Today we are presented with the spectacle of the American president, Donald J. Trump, praising the Neo-Fascist National Front candidate, Marine LePen.
+Today we are presented with the spectacle of the American president, Donald J. Trump, praising the neofascist National Front candidate, Marine LePen.
 It would be like FDR cozying up to Marshal Petain.

 Advertisement